wingraptor/super-sycamore/content/about.md

 ---
-title: About Me
+title: About Us
-subtitle: This is a short page about me and my work
+subtitle: Who is the Plantuh Man?
 img_path: images/about.jpg
 menu:
   main: